grafana/grafana/docs/sources/panels-visualizations/visualizations/gauge/index.md

 Choose a stacking direction.

-- **Auto -** Grafana selects what it thinks is the best orientation.
+- **Auto -** Orientation is set based on the number and size of gauges.
 - **Horizontal -** Gauges display top to bottom.
 - **Vertical -** Gauges display left to right.